MBBS in Georgia

 - 12. The student's two-way tickets

-Why Indian Students Choose Georgia for MBBS – The Real Reasons
+Why Indian Students Choose MBBS in Georgia – The Real Reasons

 - No Donation or Hidden Fees – Transparent tuition (₹3-5L/year) without capitation charges or bribes like Indian private colleges.